Cohomological VC-density: Bounds and Applications: Complexity of stratifications

 \section{Complexity of stratifications}

 In this section, we explain some VC (co)density results and apply them to prove the following key result on lengths of stratifications.
-In turn, this result will be one of the key ingredients in the proof of Theorem~\ref{thm:main:complex}.\\
+In turn, this result will be one of the key ingredients in the proof of the complex and \'{e}tale versions of Theorem~\ref{thm:main}.

 Let $X,Z$ be $K$-schemes of finite type with $K$ an algebraically closed field, and fix an integer $p \geq 1$.
 Given a closed point $z \in Z$ and a subscheme $Y \subset X \times Z$, we will denote by $Y_{z}$ the pull-back of the diagram